RoRoche/AndroidStarter/architecture.md

 * <https://github.com/emilsjolander/IntentBuilder>

 After using FragmentArgs, I asked myself how to start activities and services in the same way.
-My motivations are pretty the same that for FragmentArgs.
+My motivations are pretty much the same that for FragmentArgs.
 The collateral benefit is that I gain a similar way to build all these concepts from the Android SDK.

 Having this in mind, IntentBuilder represents the perfect solution I was looking for.